tugboatcoding/react-design-system-adapters/README.md

 ### Input

 The adapters are JavaScript functions.
-Each function will take an input of a standard shape and transform it to props for the target design system.
+Each function will take an input ("standard" JSON) and transform it to props for the target design system.
 The schema is:

 ```jsx
 {